vectorgrp/sil-kit/docs/development/build.rst

 !!!
 Packaging
 ~~~~~~~~~~~~~
-SILKIT uses CPack to generate the release distributions in ZIP form.
+SIL Kit uses CPack to generate the release distributions in ZIP form.
 It can be packaged using the *package* target::

     cmake --build . --target package